wri/carbon-budget/readme.md

 steps in the model.
 This repository includes scripts for processing all of the needed inputs.
 Many inputs can be processed the same way (e.g., many rasters can be processed using the same gdal function) but some need special treatment.
-The input processing scripts are scattered among almost all the folders, unfortunately, a historical legacy of how I built this out which I haven't fixed yet.
+The input processing scripts are scattered among almost all the folders, unfortunately, a historical legacy of how I built this out which I haven't fixed.
 The data prep scripts are generally in the folder for which their outputs are most relevant.

 Inputs can either be downloaded from AWS s3 storage or used if found locally in the folder `/usr/local/tiles/` in the Docker container.
 The model looks for files locally before downloading them.
 The model can still be run without a connection to AWS s3 if all necessary inputs are stored in the correct local folder.
-This option is feasible for running the model on a handful of tiles but not for large areas because the tiles will need too much storage.
+This option is feasible for running the model on a handful of tiles but not for large areas because the tiles will need too much local storage.

 ### Outputs
-There are three key outputs produced: gross GHG emissions, gross removals, and net flux, all for 2001-2020.
+There are three key outputs produced: gross GHG emissions, gross removals, and net flux, all totaled for 2001-2020.
-These are produced at two resolutions: 0.00025 x 0.00025 degrees (approximately 30 x 30 m at the equator) in 10 x 10 degree rasters (to make outputs a manageable size), and 0.04 x 0.04 degrees (approximately 4 x 4 km at the equator) as global rasters.
+These are produced at two resolutions: 0.00025 x 0.00025 degrees (approximately 30 x 30 m at the equator) in 10 x 10 degree rasters (to make outputs a manageable size), and 0.05 x 0.05 degrees (approximately 4 x 4 km at the equator) as global rasters.

 Model runs also automatically generate a txt log.
 This log includes nearly everything that is output in the console.
 This log is useful for documenting model runs and checking for mistakes/errors in retrospect, although it does not capture errors that terminate the model.